sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 Where:

-- `validation penalties` =  the sum of validation errors and warnings.
+- `validation penalties` =  sum of validation errors and warnings.
 Errors are 1 penalty point and warnings are 0.5 points.

 - Sensible excludes fields listed in the Suppress Output method when calculating this score.